bchisham/collections-go/README.md

 ## Description
 Collections Go is a library that provides a set of collections for Go.
-It provides methods to manipulate collections in a functional way.
+It provides methods to manipulate collections.

 ## Sequence
 A sequence is a collection that has an order.